yanis-dlmr/practical-tools/docs/airfoil/theorical-approach/index.md

 - The Thin Airfoil Theory ([Thin Airfoil Theory](./thin/))
 - The Vortex Panel Method ([Vortex Panel Method](./vortex-panel/))

+## Hypothesis

+The following hypothesis are made in order to analyse the airfoil:

+- The flow is bidimensional
+- The flow is stationary
+- The flow is inviscid
+- Turbulent phenomena are not represented

 ## Validation

 The results obtained for a NACA 0012 profil with the differents approches are compared with the results obtained with XFOIL and some experimental data.